Before: ~前

 Contraction Note: カノ is a contraction of 彼女 when used to mean “girlfriend”.

-It is worth noting that 前(ぜん)~ may also be seen in array of temporal phrases, but it must be noted that because the Kanji also possesses the meaning of “in front/before oneself,” not all words it creates are in relation to the past.
+前(ぜん)~ may be seen in an array of temporal phrases, but because the kanji also possesses the meaning of “in front/before,” not all words it creates relate to the past.
 For instance, compare 前例 (precedent) and 前兆 (precursor) with 前途 (prospects) and 前進 (moving forward).

 ~直前

 “Right before” is expressed with ~直前, which may be used in a temporal and/or a spatial sense.
-In a temporal sense, it frequently attaches to nouns without the need of the particle の, but this omission is not possible in the spatial sense.
+In a temporal sense, it frequently attaches to nouns without needing the particle の, but this omission is not possible in the spatial sense.

 I only managed to make it to a bus with an arrival time (to the airport) right before my flight back (to Tokyo).